dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 # G-Computation
 In some cases, we may want to know the causal effect of a treatment that varies and is confounded over time.
-For example, a doctor might want to know the effect of a treatment given at multiple times whose status depends on the health of the patient.
+For example, a doctor might want to know the effect of a treatment given at multiple times whose status depends on the health of the patient at a given time.
 One way to get an unbiased estimate of the causal effect is to use G-computation.
 The basic steps for using G-computation in CausalELM are below.

+For a good overview of G-Computation see:
+    Chatton, Arthur, Florent Le Borgne, Clémence Leyrat, Florence Gillaizeau, Chloé Rousseau, Laetitia Barbin, David Laplaud, Maxime Léger, Bruno Giraudeau, and Yohann Foucher.
+"G-computation, propensity score-based methods, and targeted maximum likelihood estimator for causal inference with different covariates sets: a comparative simulation study."
+Scientific reports 10, no. 1 (2020): 9219.

 ## Generate Data
 ```julia